iSpec implements two approaches to derive atmospheric parameters: the synthetic spectral fitting technique and the equivalent width method.

 Synthetic spectral fitting technique

-This technique minimizes $\chi^2$ between an observed spectrum and synthetic spectra computed on the fly (in a similar way as the Spectroscopy Made Easy (SME) tool works).
+This technique minimizes \(\chi^2\) between an observed spectrum and synthetic spectra computed on the fly or interpolate it from a pre-computed grid.
 It requires:

 - Initial atmospheric parameters

 - List of parameters that should be free (recommended: effective temperature, surface gravity, metallicity, microturbulence and resolution)

 - Line masks with the spectral regions that are going to be used in the computation of the \(\chi^2\).
 A good selection is required for a good determination of parameters, iSpec includes a line selection for spectra of resolution ~47000 based on VALD and GES atomic line lists:

 - Segments that cover one or more line masks and for which the synthetic spectra will be computed (instead of the full spectrum, which would be slower)